Mali national under-20 football team

-Mali national under-20 football team, represents Mali in association football at an under-20 age level and is controlled by Malian Football Federation, the governing body for football in Mali.
+The Mali national under-20 football team represents Mali in association football at an under-20 age level and is controlled by the Malian Football Federation, the governing body for football in Mali.
 The current coach is Mahamoutou Kane.

-Their greatest achievement to date is finishing third in both the 1999 FIFA U-20 World Cup and in the 2015 FIFA U-20 World Cup, where they defeated Senegal 3-1 in the third-place match.
+Their greatest achievement to date is finishing third in both the 1999 FIFA World Youth Championship and in the 2015 FIFA U-20 World Cup, where they defeated Senegal 3-1 in the third-place match.